inventaire/inventaire/README.md

 ```

 ### Installation tips
-* To use executable that are used by the project (such as `mocha`), you can either find them in `./node_modules/.bin` or install them globally with npm: `npm install -g mocha supervisor lev2` etc.
+* To use executable that are used by the project (such as `mocha`), you can either find them in `./node_modules/.bin` or install them globally with npm: `npm install -g mocha nodemon lev2` etc.

 ### Repositories and Branches